NikiforovAll/dev-containers/README.md

 🚧 WIP, Tool chain could be improved based on official impl <https://github.com/NikiforovAll/vscode-dev-containers/tree/nikiforovall-dotnet/containers/nikiforovall-dotnet>

 > Consider to replicate dev-container definition as soon as tooling is available and it is possible to build dev-container out of definition, for now.
 Let's keep dev-container definition in original repo as fork.

+### TODO:

+* consider to add fasd and fzf-tab to other dev-containers.
+Right now, it could be found only in dotnet.

 ## License